 Conjunctivitis is a common eye problem in cats.
 There are two different kinds of conjunctivitis and several causes of this ocular issue.
-Cat owners should be familiar with the signs of conjunctivitis in order to keep their cat comfortable and also prevent it from spreading.
+Cat owners should be familiar with the signs of conjunctivitis to keep their cat comfortable and also prevent it from spreading.

-What Is Conjunctivitis in Cats?
+What Is Conjunctivitis

 Commonly referred to as pink eye, conjunctivitis is a problem that affects the eyes of cats.
 Conjunctivitis causes inflammation of the pink tissues surrounding the eye called the conjunctiva and can affect just one or both eyes at the same time.

 Two types of conjunctivitis exist in cats—infectious and non-infectious.
 Both varieties of conjunctivitis have the same symptoms but are different based on how they are caused.

-Signs of Conjunctivitis in Cats
+Symptoms of Conjunctivitis in Cats

-Causes of Conjunctivitis in Cats
+Causes of Conjunctivitis

 The causes of conjunctivitis determine whether or not it is classified as the infectious or non-infectious type of conjunctivitis.